A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Hamiltonian and Vorticity Formulation

 where $\mathscr L_u$ is the Lie derivative of a scalar/vector field in $2d/3d$ respectively.
 Hence, in view of the above diagram, we have the following vorticity formulation of \eqref{IIE}, where the pressure is deleted:

+We note that \eqref{Vorticity IIE} is algebraically equivalent to system \eqref{IIE Lagrangian}.
+The boundary condition is $u\cdot \mathbf{n}=0$ on $\partial D$, which is compatible with the Dirichlet boundary condition of the Poisson equation

 We now show the conservation of vorticity (Kelvin circulation theorem) in the framework of IIE.
-In hydrodynamics, conservation laws coming from particle relabeling symmetry (Casimir Invariants in geometry) are known to be the consequence of duality between Lie transport (Lie elements of Lagrangian loops) and dual Lie transport (co-adjoint motion of momentum) (\cite{HMR98}\cite{MP25}).
-Here, for the inhomogeneous fluid, we do not have a full conservation of circulation, due to the commutator forcing term in vortex dynamics.
-However, the following result holds in $d=2$: \paragraph{Theorem 3.2} Assume $(u,\rho)$ is a smooth solution of IIE, then for any regular value $\alpha> 0$ of $\rho_0$, where $E_\alpha:=\{\rho_0=\alpha\}$ is a smooth loop.
-Let $D_\alpha:=\{\rho_0<\alpha\}$ is a smooth bounded domain enclosed by $E_\alpha$, we have
+In hydrodynamics, conservation laws coming from particle relabeling symmetry (Casimir Invariants in geometry) are known to be the consequence of duality between Lie transport (Lie elements of Lagrangian loops) and dual Lie transport (co-adjoint motion of momentum, cf.\cite{HMR98}\cite{MP25}).
+Here, for the inhomogeneous fluid, we do not have a full conservation of circulation, due to the forcing term in vortex dynamics.
+However, the following result holds for the case that $D\subset \mathbb R^2$ is simply connected: \begin{thm}[(Conservation of Circulation)] Assume $(u,\rho)$ is a smooth solution of IIE.
+For any regular value $\alpha> 0$ of $\rho_0$, assume $E_\alpha\subset\{\rho_0=\alpha\}$ is a smooth loop, let $D_\alpha:=\{\rho_0<\alpha\}$ be the smooth bounded domain enclosed by $E_\alpha$, then we have

 which implies